From historic palaces to places of worship, Europe is abundant with history, culture, and famous landmarks.

-Topping our list of the most famous landmarks in Europe is the stunning Eiffel Tower at the heart of Paris.
+Topping our list of the most famous landmarks in Europe is the stunning Eiffel Tower at the heart of Paris, the City of Love.

 This incredible feat of engineering was constructed in 1887 under the instruction of architect Gustave Eiffel.
 Standing at 324 m (1,063 ft) tall, the Eiffel Tower is the tallest structure in Paris and offers fantastic views of the sprawling city for miles around.

 Welcoming over seven million visitors annually, this is one of the most popular tourist attractions in the world.